Affordable Homeowner’s Insurance

 Remember that each homeowner’s policy coverage is subject to a limit — the maximum amount your policy would pay toward a covered loss.
 You may adjust your coverage limits to your needs.
 For example, the value of your home and belongings and how much it may cost to repair or replace them if they are damaged or destroyed by a covered risk.

-Three Ways to Insure the Structure of your Home:
+Three Ways to Insure the Structure of Your Home

-Extended Replacement Cost.
 An extended replacement cost policy covers costs up to a certain percentage over the limit (usually 20%).
 This gives you protection against such things as a sudden increase in construction costs.

 What’s not covered by homeowners insurance